-Mastery responds to the language needs of students in the process of developing academic and social English by providing English as a second language (ESL) classes or core instruction in the bilingual classroom for native speakers of Spanish.
-The ESL and Bilingual program is designed to provide English Learners (ELs) with meaningful access to the school's educational program based on Culturally Responsive Teaching practices to create a welcoming environment..
+Mastery responds to the language needs of students in the process of developing academic and social English by providing English as a second language (ESL) classes.
+The ESL program is designed to provide English Learners (ELs) with meaningful access to the school's educational program based on Culturally Responsive Teaching practices to create a welcoming environment..
 In addition to providing language services to students, Mastery will provide interpreters for parent/teacher conferences and other school-related activities.

 To identify ELs, we ask families who are new to Mastery to complete a Home Language Survey as part of the registration process.
-Information from the survey is used as a first-level screening to determine next steps along Mastery's screening sequence, which begins with a phone call home and ends with a screening test using a state approved English proficiency screener.
-During this screening process, we refer to additional data points, including parental and teacher feedback, when determining the language status of a student.
+Information from the survey is used as a first-level screening to determine next steps along Mastery's screening sequence, which begins with a phone call home and ends with a screening test using a state-approved English proficiency screener.
 Once we have made a determination, we mail a notification letter to the parents/guardians of the student.

-In accordance with New Jersey's law regarding parental consent in bilingual education, parents/guardians of students found to be English Learners through this screening process have the right to refuse some or all English language services.
-If a parent/guardian decides to refuse English language services, the student retains their status as an English
+In accordance with Pennsylvania state law, once a student is identified as an English Learner based on Mastery's multiple criteria for English proficiency, parents/guardians have the right to refuse some or all English language services.
+Even if a parent/guardian decides to refuse English language services, the student retains their status as an English Learner.

-Learner.
 Additionally, Mastery is obligated to continue monitoring the English language proficiency (ELP) and academic progress of the student whose parent/guardian has refused services.
 If the student, whose parent/guardian has refused services, does not demonstrate appropriate ELP growth or maintain appropriate academic levels, Mastery must inform the parent/guardian.